 Before you start measuring anything, you need goals.
-It’s crucial to set up KPIs that will tell you if your campaign was successful or not.
+It’s crucial to set up KPIs (Key Performance Indicator) that will tell you if your campaign was successful or not.

 The goals should be simple and easy to measure.
 For example, the goal of your social media strategy can be raising brand awareness.
 In this scenario, you will track the traffic and engagement metrics.
 If you have the right tools, you can also track the conversion rate – for example, how many people bought your products after clicking through social media posts.

 It’s important the KPIs are clear and measurable because otherwise, you won’t be able to tell if your efforts are successful or not.

 Social media metrics to track

 There are dozens of metrics you can track to check your social media success.
 I’ll provide you with some key metrics I like to monitor, but I’m sure you will soon come up with new ideas.

 Analyze social media mentions and measure your success with Brand24.

 Social reach and impressions